 Ralf Jung

+I am assistant professor at ETH Zürich, leading the Programming Language Foundations Lab.
+We are part of the Institute for Programming Languages and Systems in the Department of Computer Science.
 Previously, I completed my PhD at MPI-SWS and Saarland University in Saarbrücken, Germany; my advisor was Derek Dreyer.
 I also did a post-doc in the PDOS group at MIT CSAIL.

 My two main lines of work are about Rust and Iris.

-On the Iris side, I am continuing development of its logical foundations.
-We are making Iris fit for specifying and verifying programming languages at scale using a more modular approach.
 The long-term goal is for Iris to be able to handle the full scale of complexities that arise when doing foundational verification of real languages.

 In my free time, I like to run internet services myself and work on free software.
 This goes hand-in-hand with my pursuit of defending our privacy rights and our freedom in the digital world.
 See my personal website for more information.